ZenonSeth/respec/doc/api.md

   -- Optional.
 Can be used by other elements to align to this one.
 IDs within the same Layout must be unique.

   w = 3, -- or width = 3,
   -- Usually required.
-If not specified, 0 is assumed.
+Some elements support wrap_content.
-  -- number, in real units, how wide this element is.
-Pass 0 to let start/end constraints determine width -- Can specify either "width" or "w" value for shorthand
+  -- For these elements, not specifying a width assumes wrap_content: Label, Checkbox, Button -- Set to 0 and use start+end constraints to let constraints determine width

   h = 3, -- or height = 3,
   -- Usually required.
-If not specified, 0 is assumed.
+Some elements support wrap_content.
-  -- number, in real units, how tall this element is.
-Pass 0 to let top/bottom constraints determine width -- Can specify either "height" or "h" value for shorthand
+  -- For these elements, not specifying a height assumes wrap_content: Label, Checkbox, Button -- Set to 0 and use top+bottom constraints to let constraints determine height

   visibility = respec.const.visible,
   -- Optional.
 Default value is `visible`